google/winops/README.md

 ## Overview

-This repository contains various small tools, scripts, and libraries for managing Windows computers in an enterprise environment.
+This repository contains general purpose libraries, small tools and scripts useful for managing Windows computers in an enterprise environment.

 ## Contact